-The Defence Attaché Course (Geneva) is a practical course organized by the Geneva Centre for Security Policy (GCSP).
-The aim of the course is to develop the skills and expertise of defence officials working in a multilateral environment (such as Defence Attachés) in the various aspects of international security; providing them with practical training in national and international procedures as well as other areas relevant for their future work.
-In addition to, the aim of the course is to familiarise participants with work in a multilateral and multicultural environment.
+The Defence Attaché Course (Geneva) is an interactive course organised by the Geneva Centre for Security Policy (GCSP).
+The missions of a Defence Attaché are constantly evolving.
+This course aims to develop the skills and expertise of defence officials working in a multilateral, multicultural environment within the field of international security.
+This is done through practical training in national and international procedures as well as other areas relevant for their future work.